Policy simulator

 Rule ordering at sort_rules

-Rules are sorted ascending by RuleOrder (parsed via strconv.Atoi).
+Rules are sorted descending by Priority (parsed via strconv.Atoi).

-Rules with Disabled = "1" are dropped here.
+Highest priority evaluates first.
+Rules with Disabled = "1" are dropped

 Request body — SimContext